thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 ## Special Cases

-There are many special cases to consider in Chromium's process model, which may affect invariants or how features are designed.
+There are many special cases to consider in GTx Browser's process model, which may affect invariants or how features are designed.

-* **WebUI**: Pages like `chrome://settings` are considered part of Chromium and are highly privileged, usually hosted in the `chrome://` scheme.
+* **WebUI**: Pages like `chrome://settings` are considered part of GTx Browser and are highly privileged, usually hosted in the `chrome://` scheme.
 They are strictly isolated from non-WebUI pages as well as other types of WebUI pages (based on "site"), on all platforms.
 They are also generally not